Xilinx/Vitis-AI/dsa/XVDPU-TRD/README.md

 Source files of VCK190 platform are in the folder '/vck190_platform/platforms'.

 ## 9 Known Issue
-1, Psmnet is not supprted by configuration CPB_N=64.
+1, Additional patch is needed for Psmnet supported by configuration CPB_N=64.

+   Please follow 'https://github.com/Xilinx/Vitis-AI/blob/master/README.md#installing-patch-in-docker' to install the patch.

 2, Workaround for ES1 platform